TuikkaTommi/portfolio/Angular/fribascore/README.md

   }
 ```

 It makes a http GET-request to the url and returns the result as an Observable.
+Methods for adding and deleting scores work with a similar principle.

 Then a component can fetch all scores by using the previous method for example in the following way: